This page is based on Idyllen vom Lateinischen Ufer, a

 coastline and on high ground in order to reduce the risk of malaria and they were used just for a short period in spring and early summer before

 the heat spread the disease.

-The example of Cardinal Albani was followed a few years later by Cardinal Neri Corsini, nephew of Pope Clement XII, who built his villa above the foundations of an ancient temple; in 1878 an ancient statue was found in the premises of Villa Corsini; it portrays a young woman, but archaeologists have been unable to identify her as a goddess or a historical personage; it is therefore known as La Fanciulla di Anzio (The Girl from Anzio); it was bought by the Italian State and it is now on display at Museo Nazionale Romano - Palazzo Massimo alle Terme (you may wish to see it in this external link).
+The example of Cardinal Albani was followed a few years later by Cardinal Neri Corsini, nephew of Pope Clement XII, who built his villa above the foundations of an ancient temple; in 1878 an ancient statue was found in the premises of Villa Corsini; it portrays a young woman, but archaeologists have been unable to identify her as a goddess or person of historical importance; it is therefore known as La Fanciulla di Anzio (The Girl from Anzio).

-Operation Shingle, the landings of Allied troops at Anzio and Nettuno in January 1944, had the objective of hastening the liberation of Rome; the landings were successful, but the overall operation ended in stalemate and only in May the forces in the bridgehead were able to make a common front with those arriving from the south.
+Operation Shingle, the landings of Allied troops at Anzio and Nettuno in January 1944, had the objective of hastening the liberation of Rome; the landings were successful, but the overall operation ended in stalemate and only in May the forces in the bridgehead were able to make a common front with those arriving from the south where they had been stuck for months before managing to conquer Montecassino.
 The Allies made their entrance into Rome on June 5.
 Large war cemeteries at Anzio and Nettuno are evidence of the fierce fights which took place in the area and which caused more than 12,000 deaths.

 The Orsini Castle in Bracciano

 Subiaco, the oldest Benedictine monastery

 Small towns near Subiaco: Cervara, Rocca Canterano, Trevi and Filettino.